 Ted’s Bakery is open every day from 8 am to 6:30 pm at 59-024 Kamehameha Hwy.

 On the island of Maui, they make their pie easy to locate, with shop names like Maui Pie in Kihei.
 What do you suppose they sell there?
 Well, you’re right!

 It’s not just chocolate haupia pie - it’s a whole menu of nothing but fresh pie.
 If you’re hankering for a pie of any kind, this should be the first spot on your Maui list.
-Maui Pie is located in the Azeka Shopping Center and is open Monday through Wednesday from 11 am to 8 pm, Thursdays from 11 am to 5 pm, and Fridays and Saturdays from 11 am to 9 pm.
+Maui Pie is located in the Azeka Shopping Center and is open Monday through Saturday from 11 am to 8 pm and Sunday from 11 am to 6 pm.

 Another easily identified spot can be found towards the west in Lahaina.
 Leoda’s Kitchen & Pie Shop is an excellent lunch destination, and when you finish, their pie menu is everything your dreams are made of.
-Yes, of course, chocolate haupia pie is available by the slice, so are quite a few other crazy-appetizing options as well.
+Of course, chocolate haupia pie is available by the slice, and so are quite a few other crazy-appetizing options.

 Leoda’s is currently only offering takeout, but you can order online.
-They’re located at 820 Olowalu Village Road, and they’re open every day from 10 am until 6 pm.
+They’re located at 820 Olowalu Village Road and open every day from 10 am until 6 pm.

 Haupia pie is a little trickier to find on The Garden Island.
 One place whose visitors rave about the haupia pies is Village Snack Shop & Bakery in Hanalei.

 You can buy tons of different foods here (including malasadas), and both chocolate and vanilla haupia slices are on the bakery’s menu.

 Village Snack Shop & Bakery is located in the Ching Young Village Shopping Center, and they’re open every day except Wednesday from 7:30 am to 4 pm.